MicrosoftDocs/powerapps-docs/includes/short-labelposition.md

-A string that determines whether labels for a pie chart appear inside or outside each wedge.
+**LabelPosition** A string that determines whether labels for a pie chart appear inside or outside each wedge.